 Avoid buying the looks

 You have to realize that if you are a serious runner, looks matter, but comfort matters even more.
 In some cases, fashion is the main driver for choosing trainers.
 This is because some runners are too concerned with style and fashion.
 However, you should avoid this mistake.
 In most cases, a great-looking shoe is not a great running shoe.
-Feel and fit should be your driver taking into account that you’ll run at least 400 miles with them.
+Feel and fit should be your driver, considering you’ll run at least 400 miles with them.

 Time to decide